 The last claim that must be proved in wrongful death is causation.
 The plaintiff must be able to prove that the defendant’s negligence caused their loved one’s death.
 If a loved one riding a bicycle died after being hit by a vehicle, the plaintiff must prove the driver was at fault.
 If a faulty product at work led to a work injury and caused a person’s death, it must be proven that this was the main cause.
 Without proof of causation, the case can be dismissed.

 There is no injury or loss more serious than the wrongful death of a loved one.

 Not only must surviving family members live with the grief and emotional pain, there is often fear and uncertainty about financial hardship.
 Our firm understands that coping with the death of a loved one is difficult.
 However, we also urge you not to give up your legal rights.
 Our attorneys are here to provide you with prompt, caring, and effective legal help so you can receive the financial recovery you need to move forward after your tragic loss.
 Contact us at Bonjour, Thorman, Burns & Dahm for a free initial consultation to learn more about how whether your family may be able to bring a wrongful death claim.

 Personal Injury Lawyers Providing Personal Attention When You Lose a Loved One

 Our attorneys have achieved financial recovery for families that have lost loved ones in negligent accidents involving:

 Our lawyers must prove the cause of the accident was the fault of another.
 To do this, our team of investigators interview witnesses and gather evidence as soon as possible after an accident.
 A delay can result in valuable evidence being lost or witnesses forgetting important details.
 The sooner you call us, the better.

-Contact us at Bonjour, Thorman, Burns & Dahm for a free initial consultation to learn more about whether you can obtain a settlement from a slip and fall.
+Contact us at Bonjour, Thorman, Burns & Dahm for a free initial consultation to learn more about whether you can obtain a settlement from a wrongful death suit.